mendix/docs/content/en/docs/refguide/installation/system-requirements.md

 ### File comparison

-To compare changed files on disk, you can configure which tool you want to use through **Preferences > Version control > General > File comparison > Executable**.
+By default Studio Pro points to an executable shipped together with TortoiseGit to compare files on disk.
+You can configure which tool you want to use through **Preferences > Version control > General > File comparison > Executable**.

 {{% alert color="info" %}}
-A tool you can use for this is TortoiseGitMerge, shipped as part of TortoiseGit.
-You can download the latest version from the [TortoiseGit](https://tortoisegit.org/download/) website.
+The default path for the binary when installing Studio Pro on a new device is: *C:\Program Files\TortoiseGit\bin\TortoiseGitMerge.exe*.

-By default the binary is installed on this path: *C:\Program Files\TortoiseGit\bin\TortoiseGitMerge.exe*.
+You can download the latest version of TortoiseGitMerge from the [TortoiseGit](https://tortoisegit.org/download/) website.
 {{% /alert %}}

 ### File Locations